What is True RMS Measurement? RMS Vs True RMS

 AC waveform

 Then, the meter calculates the RMS value.
-The formula of the RMS value of sinusoidal voltage is as given below.
+The formula of the RMS value of sinusoidal voltage is given below.

 Relation between rms and peak value

 Let us understand why the true RMS meter is accurate.
-On the other hand, why average responding or RMS measuring voltmeter or ampere meter is less accurate.
+On the other hand, why is average responding or RMS measuring voltmeter or ampere meter less accurate?

 What is the difference between RMS and True RMS?

 The true RMS meter calculates the heating effect of the current/voltage waveform by sampling the waveform.
 The True RMS meter has a high sampling rate.
 The several samples for a waveform give the exact heating effect.
-Thus, the true RMS meter is most accurate for measuring distorted current/voltage waveform.
+Thus, the true RMS meter is the most accurate for measuring distorted current/voltage waveform.

 Why True RMS measurement more accurate?